 Bush antennas: A beautiful thing.
 We had NVIS (low) dipoles on 80/60/40 meters, plus the vehicle HF whip and the AB-15/MS sectional whip on 6 meters VHF.
 We had an additional dipole rigged for 80 meters at CW position #1.
 Plus random wire antennas for surveillance receivers.

 Above: A field-expedient antenna bandswitch.
 Drop the 80 meter dipole and disconnect the wires across the boot lace insulators to switch to 40 meters operation during the day.
 Hoist it back up.
 Improvise, adapt, overcome.
 The 60 meter NVIS dipole is flying high in the background.

 Above, some of the antenna systems on the Stealth Bronco.
 Center-loaded HF whip portside aft (MP-57 and MS49, 50 and 51 sections) patched to the GRC-9.
 VHF whip (AB-15 /2 MS sections) starboard side aft patched to the RT-70/VRC-7.
-CB whip for 10 meters and trucker/civilian intel intercept.
-VHF/UHF scanner whip topside for situational awareness and a GPS antenna under a radome for when the GPS constellation is still operational.
+A CB whip for 10 meters and trucker/civilian intel intercept.
+A 5/8 wave whip on 145 mc, plus a VHF/UHF scanner whip topside for situational awareness.
+A GPS Nav antenna under a radome for when the GPS constellation is still operational.
 AB-85 mast sections lashed to the canoe rack for a 25 foot mast bolted to the spare tire carrier.
 Mounts dipoles, yagi’s, ground planes, wires. etc. Very handy in treeless environs.
 Like the desert.

 Backwoods mid-air refueling siphon rig.
 Needed to refuel up here, a long way from the nearest POL supply point.
 Inline filter at the Aux Tank filler port.